Dependency Status Appeal

 • Student demonstrates total self-sufficiency

 If your situation does not meet the requirements for a Dependency Override, but you still cannot provide parental information, you have the choice to submit the FAFSA without parental data.
-If you do not provide their information on the FAFSA, the application will be considered “rejected,” and you might not be able to receive any federal student aid.
-The most you would be able to get would be a loan called an unsubsidized loan.
+If you do not provide their information on the FAFSA, and you will only be able to receive a federal unsubsidized loan.
 The FAFSA will tell you what to do if you are in this situation.
 Learn more about how to fill out the FAFSA when your parents aren’t supporting you and won’t provide their information.